dholmst25/Ohjelmoinnin-perusteer-loppuprojekti/README.md

-This is a school project
+This is a school project for Basics of Programming with Python.
+It contains hotel room booking system.

+This was created by Markus, Miska, Daniel, Jesse and Jonna.